Tina Malti

-Tina Malti is the Mary Ainsworth Distinguished Professor of Child Development at the University of Toronto, where she directs the Centre for Child Development, Mental Health, and Policy.
+Tina Malti is the Mary Ainsworth Distinguished Professor of Child Development at the University of Toronto Mississauga, where she directs the Centre for Child Development, Mental Health, and Policy.
 She currently holds an Alexander von Humboldt Professorship and leads the Humboldt Science Center for Child Development (HumanKind) at Leipzig University.
 Tina is also the current president of the International Society for the Study of Behavioural Development (ISSBD).

 She is known for her research on social-emotional development and mental health in children experiencing varying levels of adversity.

 Education

 Tina Malti earned a Ph.D. in developmental psychology from the Max Planck Institute for Human Development and Free University of Berlin, under the supervision of Wolfgang Edelstein.
 She also obtained a postgraduate M.A. in clinical child psychology from the Academy of Cognitive Behaviour Therapy for Children and Adolescents in Switzerland and a Habilitation in psychology from Free University of Berlin.
 She is a registered psychologist.